 - IT and network administrators/managers (network management, secure network technologies, involvement in incident management);

 Authorized users of information systems.
 In addition, all staff will have general responsibility for information security related to their day-to-day work.
-For example, reporting of unusual or suspicious behavior either related to their use of IT, network services or related to other staff or visitors.
+For example, reporting of unusual or suspicious behavior either related to their use of IT, network services, or related to other staff or visitors.
 Also, all individual staff needs to be aware of their responsibility for keeping their passwords and other types of access codes secure, to ensure that they are using organizational resources in accordance with the acceptable usage policy (e.g., rules for using email for sending file attachments).

 As with any successful business venture, it is important to have the right types of resources for the jobs that need to be done.
-Having stall with the right competence to do a job properly, efficiently and effectively is key to the overall success of the business.
-If it is a technical job, then the stall involved need to have the right level of knowledge and skill to handle technical requirements of the job at hand, to resolve technical problems and to be able to use techniques, methods, equipment, and procedures relevant to the technical area in question.
+Having stall with the right competence to do a job properly, efficiently, and effectively is key to the overall success of the business.
+If it is a technical job, then the stall involved need to have the right level of knowledge and skill to handle the technical requirements of the job at hand, to resolve technical problems, and to be able to use techniques, methods, equipment, and procedures relevant to the technical area in question.
 If it’s a customer service job, then the staff involved must have the relevant skills needed to deal with customers (e.g., they are able to listen and respond effectively to customer’s questions and queries, they are able to satisfactorily resolve customer queries and problems, follow up on feedback from customers and generally be able to meet the expectations of the organization’s customers).
-Management needs to ensure that for specific information security tasks, it has the right people, with the right skills and knowledge and experience.
+Management needs to ensure that for specific information security tasks, it has the right people, with the right skills and knowledge, and experience.
 This can mean recruiting people who have the right existing skills and experience or recruiting people and providing a training program for them to develop the right skills and experience.
-In addition, all staff working in the ﬁeld of information security, whether those with experience or those in training, need to keep up to date as the issues and risks in information security continually evolve, as does technology and business practices.
+In addition, all staff working in the ﬁeld of information security, whether those with experience or those in training, need to keep up to date as the issues and risks in information security continually evolve, as do technology and business practices.
 Every organization strives to have human resources with certain core competence, and many organizations seek staff with information security skills.
-The market is expanding, becoming more buoyant and becoming highly competitive.
+The market is expanding, becoming more buoyant, and becoming highly competitive.
 For many years, organizations have recruited information security personnel with hands-on experience, practical knowledge, and appropriate references.
-Even though this is still the general basis of recruitment, more and more organizations have started to request applicants have market-proven professional qualiﬁcations, personal certiﬁcations and in some cases university qualiﬁcations or a combination of both.
+Even though this is still the general basis of recruitment, more and more organizations have started to request applicants have market-proven professional qualiﬁcations, personal certiﬁcations, and in some cases university qualiﬁcations or a combination of both.
 The current education and training market provides certiﬁed qualiﬁcations, for example, in areas such as: